How Much Does Business Health Insurance Cost Per Employee?

 Additional Cover Options

-With 47% of employees saying that the cost of living crisis has negatively impacted their mental health, access to quality mental healthcare is vital.
+With 31% of employees saying that their mental health is a top reason for stress outside of work, access to quality mental healthcare is vital.
 However, patients often struggle to get the treatment they need on the NHS in a timely manner.
-This option gives employees access to private mental healthcare / therapy sessions.
+This option gives employees fast access to private mental healthcare / talking therapies

 • Dental and optical cover

-While Business Health Insurance covers surgical procedures such as cataract and wisdom tooth removal.
-Policies don’t usually cover routine optical and dental care.
-Adding this option expands your policy to cover the cost of check-ups, fillings, new glasses etc.
+Business Health Insurance covers surgical procedures such as cataract and wisdom tooth removal.
+However, policies don’t usually cover routine optical and dental care.
+Adding this option expands your policy to cover the cost of check-ups, fillings, new glasses, etc.

 • Cover for family members